Skip Ribbon Commands

 By recognizing their cues when they're "talking," you'll also show you are interested in and value them.
 This contributes to their developing self-esteem.

 As your baby grows, communication will vary with their needs and desires.
-On a day-to-day basis you'll find they have three general levels of need, each of which shows a different side of her personality:
+On a day-to-day basis you'll find they have 3 general levels of need, each of which shows a different side of their personality:

-• When your baby is peacefully asleep, or alert and entertaining themself, feel reassured you've met all their needs for the moment.
+2. When your baby is peacefully asleep, or alert and entertaining themself, you've met all their needs for the moment.
 This is a welcome opportunity to rest or take care of other business.
 Playing on their own provides you with wonderful opportunities to observe—from a distance—how your baby is developing important new skills such as reaching, tracking objects or using their hands.

 These activities set the stage for self-soothing, which will help them settle down and ultimately sleep through the night.
 These are especially important skills to learn for more colicky or difficult-to-console babies.

-• Each day there will be periods when your baby's obvious needs are met but she's still fussy or fitful.
-They may whine, have agitated movements or exhibit spurts of aimless activity between moments of calm.
+3. Each day there will be periods when your baby's obvious needs are met but they're still fussy or fitful.
+They may whine, have agitated movements or show spurts of aimless activity between moments of calm.
 They probably won't even know what they want, and any of several responses might help calm them.

 When your baby won't stop crying

 There may be times, however, when you feel frustrated, even angry, when your baby will not stop crying.
+People may not always talk about these feelings, but they are completely normal.
 The best thing to do here is gently place your baby back in the crib and take a little break for yourself.

 It is most important you resist any temptation to shake or strike your baby in any way.
 The danger from shaking your baby is great and can cause them serious damage.
 "Shaken baby" situations are one form of child abuse that continues to be a problem around the world.